alletsbckwrds/streval/README.md

 If you want to work with variables, do not use "echo" but "printf", otherwise it will add a new line.<br/>
 If anything goes wrong, the function will return NULL, so check for that.<br/>
 STDERR is not caught, so if you need it, please use "....
 2>&1"

+## Why am i doing this?
+With MAC randomisation, nowadays Ch struggles to understand if your license is still valid.
+So i want an alternative.<br/>
+(Also, Ch is super closed source).